Knightabhi/Iambesideyou/README.md

 # Iambesideyou
+Clone repo on your local using git clone

-#First run npm install in both client folder and server Folder__
+run npm install in both client folder and server folder

-#Now run npm start in both folders__
+Now run npm start in both folders

-#Note-to run on local one must have mongo installed on local__
+*Note-to run on local one must have mongo installed on local

-#For remote connection please add connection url in place of mongodb://127.0.0.1:27017 in .env file__
+For remote connection please add connection url in place of mongodb://127.0.0.1:27017 in .env file

 Now we are ready to go!!!